spicata/mint-fresh-notes/developingAtoms1.md

 james chadwick was able to experimentally show that such a particle existed. this experiment was difficult in the fact that neutrons are not charged, so it was difficult to find such a particle.

+[^1]: when? this applies to all of them
-[^1]: i believe he used gold due to its incredible malleability.
+[^2]: i believe he used gold due to its incredible malleability.